yedohkang913/TheThreeZippers/README.md

 ### For Users:
 Welcome to Dictionary Frenzy!
 Dictonary Frenzy includes interactive learning tools that help you study vocabulary words.
 The program features not one, not two, but THREE educational tools:
 1. Flashcards
-⋅⋅1.
+  a.
 Display a word then show its definition, or display a definition then show its word!
 2. Learning
-⋅⋅1.
+  a.
 Given a definition, type in the corresponding word
 3. Matching
-⋅⋅1.
+  a.
 Match each word with its correct definition

 ### How it works:
 blah blah blah